Select Page

 After graduating from Michigan State University with a B.A. in Journalism – Go Spartans! – I worked in marketing and communications.
 After my two children were born, I focused on freelance writing for various publications, mostly focusing on military spouses and military family issues.

 When I was 39, I went back to school for my M.A. in Counseling from the University of Texas – San Antonio.
-I worked for a variety of agencies, including a 24-hour crisis and detox center.
-I then decided to jump into the private practice world, and enjoyed my private-pay practice for more than five years.
-I am currently working in corporate America as a Mental Health Clinical Trainer and doing some freelance writing on the side.
+I worked for a variety of agencies, including a 24-hour crisis and detox center and an outpatient addiction treatment facility.
+I have enjoyed seeing clients in private practice since 2016.

 Contact Me: